techthoughts2/PoshGram/README.md

 ## Notes

 * *Why is PowerShell 6.1.0 required? - Why can't I use 5.1?*
   * For new files to be uploaded and sent to a chat via bot, Telegram requires the use of multipart/form-data.
 This is not natively supported in 5.1.
 It is available in 6.0.0, but requires the manual creation of the form.
-6.1.0 introduces native form capabilties.
-Functions that reference a URL, or that only use messenging (**Send-TelegramTextMessage**) are 5.1 compatible.
-However, you would have to pull these functions out seperately if you are absolutely set on using 5.1
+6.1.0 introduces native form capabilities.
+Functions that reference a URL, or that only use messaging  (**Send-TelegramTextMessage**) are 5.1 compatible.
+However, you would have to pull these functions out separately if you are absolutely set on using 5.1

 * *I don't want to use PowerShell 6.1.0 because I primarily use 5.1 or lower*
-  * Good news - PowerShell 6.1.0 installs to a completely seperate folder, has a completely different exe (pwsh.exe), and references a different module path.
+  * Good news - PowerShell 6.1.0 installs to a completely separate folder, has a completely different exe (pwsh.exe), and references a different module path.
 This means you can install it on any system and use PoshGram while continuing to use any other version of PowerShell

 * *I want to start using this, but how do I create a Telegram Bot and get a token?*
   * To learn how to create and set up a bot: